 Conclusion

-Understanding bowel movements in terminally ill patients requires patience, , and a focus on their comfort.
+Understanding bowel movements in terminally ill patients requires patience, compassion, and a focus on their comfort.
 While there is no fixed schedule for bowel movements during this period, monitoring your loved one’s well-being is crucial.
 If there are signs of discomfort or sudden changes in bowel habits, seek guidance from a healthcare professional.
 Remember, the goal is to ensure the best possible quality of life for your loved one during this challenging time.

 Resources